hatchjaw/jacktrip-teensy/README.md

 ## Running

+Connect a computer running a JackTrip hub server to an ethernet switch.
+Teens(y|ies), running this program, with ethernet shield connected, should be attached, by an ethernet cable, to the switch.

 If you're using an external audio interface, connect it.
 Open Cadence, click _Configure_, navigate to _Driver_, and select the appropriate _Output Device_ (probably something like "hw:USB,0 [USB Audio]").
 Select the sample rate that